All you need is a 2×2 m space

 Redundancy and peace of mind

-No need for ground control points (GCPs)
+1 cm absolute accuracy without ground control points (GCPs)

 We want our customers to be flying as much as possible, even in the most challenging weather conditions.
 That's why Marlyn is the only hybrid (fixed-wing & VTOL) drone in its class capable of handling wind speeds up to 6 Bft (45 km/h) during take-off, landing and cruise.
 In our design we have chosen for a transition of the whole body of Marlyn instead of transitioning each of the engines separately or carrying extra engines for different flight regimes.
 The advantage of this is that it limits the mechanical complexity, maximizes reliability and minimizes maintenance requirements.

 As a result, Marlyn is equipped with only four small electric motors for propulsion, which need far less maintenance compared to gasoline alternatives.
 In the forward flight mode, two of the motors are even deactivated to save more power.